 Developing and implementing a science programme with our Perth High School Cluster colleagues.

-Developing strategies to ensure that skills for life, work and learning are planned, taught and assessed ( with specific reference to Health & Wellbeing).
+Developing strategies to ensure that skills for life, work and learning are planned, taught and assessed with specific reference to Health & Wellbeing).

 Further developing strategies to ensure that children reflect on their learning, identify their strengths and next steps and know what they need to do to achieve this (specific reference to literacy).